sorek1/p2p2c/asm-httpd/README.md

-# Building and Deploying an static site using Assembly
+# asm-httpd

-We will be using [asm-http](https://github.com/jcalvinowens/asmhttpd) A minimalist HTTP server for Linux, written in x86_64 assembly
+In this example we will be building and deploying an static site using Assembly using [asm-http](https://github.com/jcalvinowens/asmhttpd), a minimalist HTTP server for Linux, written in x86_64 assembly.

-## Getting started with Assembly HTTP
+### Getting started with Assembly HTTP

-### Create a new folder with the name of your app
+#### Create a new folder with the name of your app

 ```
 mkdir my-app